Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 It blooms from the end of February through to the beginning of April.

-The pictures on this page were taken in Crete, and some show the rather rare white form of Orchid anatolica.
+The pictures on this page were taken in Crete.
+(The picture immediately above shows the rare white form of Orchis anatolica.)

 The Plant List